Aci Bonaccorsi

-Aci Bonaccorsi (Jaci Bonaccossi) is a comune (municipality) in the Metropolitan City of Catania in the Italian region Sicily, located about 160 km southeast of Palermo and about 10 km northeast of Catania.
+Aci Bonaccorsi (Jaci Bonaccossi) is a town and comune (municipality) in the Metropolitan City of Catania in the autonomous island region of Sicily in Italy, located about 220 km southeast of Palermo and about 10 km northeast of Catania.
+It has 3,559 inhabitants.

-Aci Bonaccorsi borders the following municipalities: Aci Sant'Antonio, San Giovanni la Punta, Valverde, Viagrande.
+Aci Bonaccorsi borders the municipalities of Aci Sant'Antonio, San Giovanni la Punta, Valverde, and Viagrande.